KeyValueSoftwareSystems/react-stepper/README.md

 The `steps` array is an array of objects with following keys:

-- `label` - A mandatory string representing the label/title of the step.
+- `stepLabel` - A mandatory string representing the label/title of the step.
-- `description` - Optional extra information or description for the step.
+- `stepDescription` - Optional extra information or description for the step.
 - `completed` -  Boolean flag for indicating step completion status.

 You can customize each step node  with your own DOM element using the `renderNode` prop